 We encourage members to do whatever makes them feel more comfortable, safe, and engaged during sessions, eg: stimming, moving around, doodling.

-As standard we provide auto close captions via the live transcribe option on Zoom.
+As standard we provide auto closed captions via the live transcribe option on Zoom.
 We cannot guarantee their level of accuracy, however we are always more than happy to repeat things, or type them out when needed.
 If more accurate closed captions are required, please let us know before the first session you attend to allow us to explore options.

 We provide access to resources and notes via Google Drive.
 These aren’t a word-by-word account of the session, but key information and any extra resources we feel will be useful.
 If more in-depth notes are required, please let us know and we can discuss your requirements.